@gobstones/gobstones-scripts - v0.10.3

 Finally, other files included do not require special technologies, but are important, such as CHANGELOG.md, CONTRIBUTING.md, README.md and LICENSE, together with package.json.

-The tool has a more complex system for updating the version than other libraries, as not only the package.json needs to be changed.
-As the version needs to be updated in multiple places of the tool for this to work, an update-version.js script exists that does the job.
+This tool has a more complex system for updating the version than other libraries, as not only the package.json version needs to be changed.
+As the version needs to be updated in multiple places of the tool for everything to work properly, an update-version script exists that does the job.
 This tool need to be called in the following way:

-Where <version> is a specific version using major, minor and patch system.
-After calling the tool, the version will be updated everywhere for the tool.
+Where <version> is a specific version using semantic versioning convention (major, minor and patch).
+After calling the tool, the version will be updated everywhere it`s required in the project.

 npm start test

 This tool relies heavily on the packaging system.
 In that sense, the library need to be published in order to be tested, which constitutes a problem, as it cannot be tested without publishing.
 For that, we make use of verdaccio.
-Verdaccio provides a private server, which can run locally.
+Verdaccio provides a private server, that acts as a repository, which can run locally.
 By running verdaccio locally, then the newer versions of the library can be tested using such server instead of having to publish to npm.

 Firs, publish the script globally using npm link, so you have an easy way of calling the tool.